MEI Travel Banner Ad

 Since their debuts, Viking’s ocean and expedition cruise fleets have been reserved for the 18 and older crowd.
 The brand’s river cruise division previously allowed tweens and teens 12 and older, but moved to align with the ocean vessels by implementing the 18+ adults-only rule in 2018.

-By cruise ship standards, the line’s ocean vessels are small, coming in at just under 50,000 gross tons and holding 930 passengers each.
+By cruise ship standards, the line’s ocean vessels are small, coming in at around 50,000 gross tons and holding 930-998 passengers each.
 The expedition ships are even smaller at just over 30,000 gross tons and carrying 378 passengers.
 Most of the line’s “Viking Longships,” or river vessels, are between 350 and 450 feet long, carrying under 200 guests.

 The vibe onboard all of Viking’s vessels is upscale and laid-back.
 They feature cozy Scandinavian interior design that shines through in venues such as the ocean ships’ light and wood-filled Wintergarden space, the pool decks, the Explorers’ Lounge with a faux fireplace, and The Living Room central atrium.
 As an added bonus, all of the staterooms on the ocean and expedition ships include balconies.

 Included in the cruise fare on Viking is one excursion in each port.
-The fare also includes wifi; beer, wine, and soda at lunch and dinner; specialty coffees; bottled water; and port taxes and fees.
+The fare also includes wifi; beer, wine, and soda at lunch and dinner; specialty coffees; and bottled water.
 The ocean and expedition ships also include the use of self-service laundry facilities; all onboard dining; use of the spa’s thermal suite; and 24-hour room service.

 As this is an adults-only cruise line, Viking has a focus on relaxation and its destinations rather than on thrills.
 Because of that, you won’t find energetic top-deck attractions such as water slides and ropes courses.
 Instead, guests enjoy things like performances from onboard and local musicians, cooking and mixology classes, pools and hot tubs (note: most river ships don’t have a pool), the spa’s thermal suite, and afternoon tea.